L’impact du stress sur la fertilité

 – A hormonal imbalance causing an irregular cycle

-– Amenorrhea (absence of periods)
+– Amenorrhea (absence of menstruation)

-– Heavy or very light menstrual flow
+– A heavy or very light menstrual flow

-– Fertility disorders
+– Fertility problems

 Good news , there are several solutions to help you reduce daily stress and take care of your menstrual cycle:

-Refocus your energy on what is essential
+Refocus your energy on what's essential

-Healthy and varied diet
+A healthy and varied diet

 Infusion of medicinal plants

-Practice regular activity
+Practice a regular activity

 Become aware of your breathing